 Who we’re serving:

-The bi-weekly report documents progress and highlights of the COVID-19 Homeless
+The report documents progress and highlights of the COVID-19 Homeless

 Response Team’s work to implement the Sacramento COVID-19 Homelessness Response Plan.
 See the current report.